anutron/mootools-depender/README.md

 			}
 		}

-* cache scripts.json - When *true* the app will cash the values in the scripts.json files in your libraries and improve performance.
+* php: cache scripts.json - When *true* the app will cash the values in the scripts.json files in your libraries and improve performance.
 The down side is that if you change the scripts.json, you must refresh the cache by hitting */depender/build.php?reset=true*.
-Note that this value only applies to the php version of this application, not the django version.
+Note that **this value only applies to the php version** of this application, not the django version.

 ### Notes